RubixML/ML/docs/datasets/api.md

 # Dataset Objects
 In Rubix ML, data are passed in specialized in-memory containers called Dataset objects.
 Dataset objects are extended table-like data structures employing an internal type system and many operations for data manipulation.
-They can hold a heterogeneous mix of categorical and continuous data types and they make it easy to transport data in a canonical way.
+They can hold a heterogeneous mix of data types and they make it easy to transport data in a canonical way.
 Each dataset requires (at least) a table of samples where each row constitues a single sample and each column represents the value of the feature indexed at that column.

+Dataset objects have the additional constraint that each feature column must be homogenous i.e. they must contain values of the same data type.
+For example, a continuous feature column's value for height must be either an integer or floating point number.
+A stray string or other data type will throw an exception upon validation.

 **Example**